kukapay/cryptopanic-mcp-server/README.md

 }
 ```

-- Replace `/your/path/to/cryptopanic-mcp-server` with your actual installation path`
+- Replace `/your/path/to/cryptopanic-mcp-server` with your actual installation path.
 - Replace `CRYPTOPANIC_API_PLAN` and `CRYPTOPANIC_API_KEY` with your API plan and key from CryptoPanic.

 ## License